 A trading mechanism can be constructed by two Gates connected by a Trigger ensuring that when one Resource is received, the other is returned in exchange.

-Watch the video below, showcasing a Trader and a Trader-like system, working side by side.
+Watch the gif below, showcasing a Trader and a Trader-like system, working side by side.

 From a player's perspective, Converters and Traders have almost the same function: pass a number of Resources to it and get a number of other Resources in return.

 From the designer’s perspective, however, they are definitely not the same.
 When activating a Converter, Resources are actually consumed and produced, and therefore the total number of Resources in the game might changes.
 In contrast, activating a Trader leads only to an exchange; the number of Resources in the game stays the same.